dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 I'm digging through the code trying to see how proration is calculated.
 Javier may be able to offer some color here.
 ```

-When you change your plan you’ll receive a proration discount corresponding to the remaining days in your current subscription plan.
-This discount doesn’t consider extras, like email forwards or extra zones, which you’ll be billed for again as part of the plan change.
+When you change your plan you will receive a proration discount corresponding to the remaining days in your current subscription plan.
+This discount does not consider extras, like email forwards or extra zones, which you will be billed for again as part of the plan change.